The 8 payment dimensions: Cashflow

 Impact

-In this guide, we will focus on the seventh dimension of the 8 payment dimensions, Cashflow, and how you can optimise cash flow for business growth.
+In this guide, we will focus on the seventh dimension of the 8 payment dimensions, Cashflow, and how you can optimize cash flow for business growth.

 Watch this useful video overview of the 8 payment dimensions framework and how you can use the framework to assess and improve your payments strategy.